Simple Teriyaki Salmon Ramen Bowl w/ Broccoli

 - 2 TBSP packed brown sugar

 - 1 TBSP honey

-- In a saucepan, combine the soy sauce, water, ginger, garlic powder, brown sugar, and honey, and begin heating over medium heat.
+- In a saucepan, combine the soy sauce, water, ginger, garlic, brown sugar, and honey, and begin heating over medium heat.

 - Bring to a simmer and allow to simmer for approx. 3 minutes.